Gravitational perturbation and quasi-normal modes of charged black holes in Einstein-Born-Infeld gravity: Conclusion

-It is interesting to investigate the supersymmetric nature of the Born-Infeld black hole discussed in this paper.
-It is well known that the extreme Reissner-Nordstrom black hole can be embedded in $N=2$ supergravity theory \cite{gib2} \cite{gib3}.
+It would be interesting to investigate the supersymmetric nature of the Born-Infeld black hole discussed in this paper.
+It is a well known fact that the extreme Reissner-Nordstrom black hole can be embedded in $N=2$ supergravity theory \cite{gib2} \cite{gib3}.
 Onozawa et.al. \cite{ono} showed that the QNM's of the extreme RN black hole for spin 1, 3/2 and 2 are the same.
-If a suitable supergravity theory is constructed to embed the Born-Infeld black hole, such an investigation may support the supersymmetric nature of the black holes.

 There are other approaches to calculate QNM's other than the method followed in this paper.
 For example power series expansion of the wave function is one of the methods in computing QNM's as used by Horowitz and Hubeny \cite{horo}.
 QNM's of higher modes are obtained with great precision with a semi-analytical method developed by Weaver \cite{wea}.
 This has been applied to Schwarzchild and Kerr black hole.
 It would be interesting to apply other methods to find QNM's and compare the results obtained in this paper.